Menu

 SAJA

-SAJA 2024 Scholarship Program
+SAJA 2026 Scholarship Program

-SAJA is pleased to offer up to $20,000 in 2024 to be distributed among up to 10 students (maximum of $2,000 each).
+In 2026 SAJA will offer up to $30,000 in scholarships to be distributed among 6 students

 Selection/Eligibility

-All applicants must show proof of enrollment.
-Applicants must either be of South Asian descent (includes: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka and people of South Asian origin from the Caribbean) or demonstrate an interest in covering South Asia and/or the diaspora.
+• U.S. students must be of South Asian descent (which includes: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka and people of South Asian origin from the Caribbean)

-Immediate relatives of SAJA Board members and judges are INELIGIBLE to apply.
+• Immediate relatives of SAJA Board members and judges are INELIGIBLE to apply.

 Evaluation Procedure